Projects per year

 Research output: Contribution to journal › Special issue

-Automated high accuracy, rapid beam hardening correction in X-Ray Computed Tomography of multi-mineral, heterogenous core samples.
+Automated high accuracy, rapid beam hardening correction in X-Ray Computed Tomography of multi-mineral, heterogeneous core samples.

 Romano, C. (Creator), University of Strathclyde, 8 Apr 2018